BDC Hamburger Icon

 When consumers discover a bug or glitch, they need a quick way to reach your support team.
 There are a few ways to make reporting problems easy for customers:

-• Add a contact form.
-An easy-to-use online contact form on the sidebar of your website is an effective way to ask your audience if they have any constructive feedback on their experience with your business.
+• Add a contact form: An easy-to-use online contact form on the sidebar of your website is an effective way to ask your audience if they have constructive feedback on their experience with your business.

-• Send follow-up emails.
-You can send periodic emails to your subscribers — or one email to new customers — soliciting feedback about their experiences.
+• Send follow-up emails: Use email automation to send follow-up emails to your subscribers to solicit feedback about their experiences.
 Ask what they would change about their experience if they could.
 This data is helpful for growing your business and providing value to your customers.

 TipBottom line

 Consider hiring or appointing a UX designer to optimize your website and mobile app.
-They can streamline your design, get feedback from real customers, and fix any problems that arise.
+These professionals can streamline your design, obtain feedback from real customers and fix any problems that arise.

 Social influence, or social proof, is the phenomenon that people are more likely to buy something if they see other people buying and using products from the same brand.
 You can build social proof with consumer feedback in several ways, including the following:

-Regardless of the feedback your customers leave, responding to as many people as possible — and taking their opinions seriously — is crucial.
+Regardless of the feedback your customers leave, it’s crucial to respond to as many people as possible and take their opinions seriously.
 People who leave feedback either had a great customer experience or want to share how you can improve.

 Did You Know?Did you know